 Security Risks

-Smart contract bugs can lead to financial losses.
+Smart contract vulnerabilities may lead to financial losses.

 Energy Consumption

-However, innovations like Layer-2 solutions and Proof-of-Stake are addressing these problems.
+However, innovations such as Layer-2 scaling solutions and Proof-of-Stake consensus are helping solve these problems.

 Web3 vs Web2: Key Differences